ffaisal93/DialectBench.io/pages/readme.md

 ```

-### Santiment Analysis (SA)
+### Sentiment Analysis (SA)

 ###### Training
-- At this point, DialectBench support arabic dialectal sentiment analysis.
+- At this point, DialectBench only supports arabic dialectal sentiment analysis.
 To finetune variety-specific models:
 ```bash
 ./all_commands.sh --action train_sa --execute bash
 ```

 ###### Prediction
-- To evaluate, each variety-specific model at one go:
+- To evaluate each variety-specific model at one go:
 ```bash
 ./all_commands.sh --action predict_sa --execute bash
 ```